Guderian2nd/TrueHistoryAI/AI Rules.md

 IF RemainingGold is RemainGoldLow THEN NeedPioneer is VeryLow IF RemainingLabor is RemainLaborLow THEN NeedPioneer is VeryLow If NeedCity is High THEN BuildCityCenter is High
-If NeedCity is Medium THEN BuildCityCenter is High
-If NeedCity is High THEN BuildCityCenter is High
+If NeedCity is Low THEN BuildCityCenter is Low
 If NeedPioneer is High THEN BuildPioneer is High
+If NeedPioneer is Low THEN BuildPioneer is Low

 IF BuildingProdResource is Gold AND Gold is GoldVeryLow THEN BuildResourceBuilding is VeryHigh IF BuildingProdResource is Gold AND Gold is GoldLow THEN BuildResourceBuilding is High